Metagenomics: Comparative metagenomics

+Comparative metagenomics involves analyzing differences in the taxonomic and functional composition of microbial communities across multiple samples or conditions.
+When focusing on features that vary between groups, this is often referred to as differential abundance analysis.
+Comparative analyses of metagenomes provide insights into how microbial communities vary across environments or hosts, helping to link community structure and function to ecological or health-related outcomes.
+Metagenomes are most commonly compared by analyzing taxonomic composition—such as differences in normalized species or genus abundance between groups— or taxonomic diversity, but can also be compared by sequence features such as k-mer profiles.
+Metadata on the environmental context of the metagenomic sample is important in comparative analyses, as it provides researchers with the ability to study the effect of habitat upon community structure and function.

+Functional comparisons between metagenomes often involve profiling gene families or pathways using tools like HUMAnN3 or gutSMASH, which map reads to reference databases (e.g. KEGG, COG) or detect biosynthetic/metabolic gene clusters, enabling statistical comparison of functional potential across samples.
+This gene-centric approach emphasizes the functional complement of the community as a whole rather than taxonomic groups, and shows that the functional complements are analogous under similar environmental conditions.

 Data analysis

 Community metabolism

 In many bacterial communities, natural or engineered (such as bioreactors), there is significant division of labor in metabolism (syntrophy), during which the waste products of some organisms are metabolites for others.
 In one such system, the methanogenic bioreactor, functional stability requires the presence of several syntrophic species (Syntrophobacterales and Synergistia) working together in order to turn raw resources into fully metabolized waste (methane).
 Using comparative gene studies and expression experiments with microarrays or proteomics researchers can piece together a metabolic network that goes beyond species boundaries.
 Such studies require detailed knowledge about which versions of which proteins are coded by which species and even by which strains of which species.
 Therefore, community genomic information is another fundamental tool (with metabolomics and proteomics) in the quest to determine how metabolites are transferred and transformed by a community.

 Metatranscriptomics

 Metagenomics allows researchers to access the functional and metabolic diversity of microbial communities, but it cannot show which of these processes are active.
 The extraction and analysis of metagenomic mRNA (the metatranscriptome) provides information on the regulation and expression profiles of complex communities.
 Because of the technical difficulties (the short half-life of mRNA, for example) in the collection of environmental RNA there have been relatively few in situ metatranscriptomic studies of microbial communities to date.
 While originally limited to microarray technology, metatranscriptomics studies have made use of transcriptomics technologies to measure whole-genome expression and quantification of a microbial community, first employed in analysis of ammonia oxidation in soils.